 Task combinators.
 I will mention just a few that grabbed my attention:

 timeout– adds timeout to existing

 To recap: Monix

-Task gives users a great dose of control over asynchronous computation execution by a rich set of builders and combinators, ability to tune schedulers and execution models and also by out-of-the-box possibility to timeout or cancel computations.
-From my point of view this is very considerable profit.
+Task gives users a huge dose of control over asynchronous computation execution using a rich set of builders and combinators, the ability to tune schedulers and execution models and also by out-of-the-box possibilities to timeout or cancel computations.
+In my opinion, these are huge plusses.